Cantonese culture: From Nanyue to Sinicization

-In 200 BCE, Gwongdung and Gwongsai (Cantonese for "Guangdong" and "Guangxi"), alongside the land now known as Northern Vietnam, was controlled by the kingdom of Nanyue (南越國 (Naam^{4} jyut^{6} gwok^{3})), inhabited primarily by the non-Chinese Yue people.
+In 200 BCE, Guangdong and Guangxi, alongside the land now known as Northern Vietnam, was controlled by the kingdom of Nanyue (南越國 (Naam^{4} jyut^{6} gwok^{3})), inhabited primarily by the non-Chinese Yue people.
 The kingdom was later conquered by the Han Empire and came under Han Chinese control at around year 100 BCE.
 However, large-scale sinicization didn't occur until the 6th to 7th century CE, at which point the region was held by the Tang Empire.
 Later, between the 10th and 13th century, there was a large influx of Han Chinese migrants from the north, which was at that time invaded by the Mongols and a few other non-Han ethnic groups.
 This resulted in large-scale intermixing of the Han Chinese and Nanyue people during that period – reflected in the fact that modern Cantonese people are, genetically, hybrid descendants of the ancient Han Chinese and Nanyue cultures.
 Modern Lingnan (descendents of Northern Nanyue) contains both Nanyue and Han Chinese elements: modern Cantonese has kept some features of Middle Chinese pronunciation (the prestige language of the Tang Empire), but has also retained a substantial amount of features from the long-extinct Nanyue language.